 Historians have found written tales and artistic works depicting Epona across the world.
 Although the ancient goddess is mainly associated with Ireland, inscriptions have been found in Spain, the Balkans, England, and Italy.
 Epona was introduced in Rome during imperial times and was referred to as Augusta.

-The Romans would celebrate Augusta during annual festivals.
-Her image would be added to shrines placed in their stables.
-The shrines were decorated with colourful flowers.
+The Romans celebrated Augusta during annual festivals.
+Her image was added to shrines placed in their stables, which were decorated with colourful flowers.
 Epona is similar to the Gaulish goddess Rhiannon, who represented horses, forgiveness, rebirth, the moon, and fertility.

 Lugh

-Lugh was the most worshipped of the ancient Celtic gods, particularly by the Gauls, a group of Celtic people from mainland Europe during the Iron Age and the Roman times.
+Lugh was the most worshipped ancient Celtic god, particularly by the Gauls, a group of Celtic people from mainland Europe during the Iron Age and the Roman times.
 Lugh is the God of the Sun and Storms, a powerful deity who could influence the weather on land and at sea.

 Many ancient people across Europe prayed to Lugh in addition to the civilisations of Ireland and Wales.
 He was worshipped in Rome as Mercurius, and the people of Belgium built statues dedicated to the ancient god.
 His statues often depicted him with three faces or heads, as the number was believed to bring good fortune.

 The Roman dictator Julius Caesar described Lugh, or Mercurius, as the inventor of all arts.
 The ancient god’s skills in different arts made him very respected.
-In fact, many Romans even believed praying to Lugh would aid them in business transactions and trading.
+Many Romans even believed praying to Lugh would aid them in business transactions and trading.

 Danu

 Danu is the Celtic Goddess of Nature and Fertility.
 Alternative spellings of her name include Anann, Anand, and Dana.
 She was worshipped throughout the continent, from Ireland to Eastern Europe.
-Danu was associated with abundance and prosperity and was sometimes referred to as ‘The Mother of the Gods‘.
+Danu was associated with abundance and prosperity, sometimes called ‘The Mother of the Gods‘.

 The ancient goddess Danu is best recognised for the Túatha Dé Danaan, which translates to ‘The People of Goddess Danu‘.
 The Túatha Dé Danaan were a group of Celtic gods and goddesses exiled from Ireland.
 Danu offered them her protection if they would return; they lived under her care as they mended their strength and honed their skills.